91% of customers say they’d give referrals, and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.

 Just like you manage your relationships, you have to manage your requests for referrals.
 This might look like:

-- Keeping your client in the loop, ex: sharing that you’ve reached out to the referral
+- Sharing that you’ve reached out to the referral, and

 - Thanking them